Cook and Dye Easter Eggs in an Instant Pot in Just 6 Minutes

 Before you put the jars into your Instant Pot, fill each jar with the dye mixture, eggs, and water.
 Add 2 tablespoons of white vinegar and at least 10-12 drops of liquid food coloring to each jar, then fill each jar with raw eggs.
 (You should be able to fit 2–3 eggs into each jar.)
 Top off each jar with enough water to cover the eggs.

 Step 3: Cook Eggs

-Place a short rack in the bottom of your Instant Pot—to keep the jars from sitting directly on the pot's bottom surface—and add one cup of water.
+Place a short rack in the bottom of your Instant Pot (to keep the jars from sitting directly on the pot's bottom surface) and add one cup of water.
 Place your pint jars on the rack, close the lid, and set it to natural release.
 Cook on high pressure for 6 minutes, then let the steam naturally release for 6 minutes.
-Be careful removing the jars—they'll be hot and you'll need to use an oven mitt.
-Remove the eggs and dunk each one in ice water to cool, then let dry.
+Be careful removing the jars; they'll be hot and you'll need to use an oven mitt or a jar-lifter used for canning (like this Simple Jar Lifter, $2.99, Walmart) and dunk each egg in ice water to cool, then let dry.
 You can store cooked dyed Easter eggs for up to one week in the refrigerator.